-Management has analysed the Protected Cell's tax positions, and has concluded that no liability for unrecognised tax benefits should be recorded related to uncertain tax positions for the years ended 30 June 2023 and 30 June 2022.
+Management has analysed the Protected Cell's tax positions and has concluded that no liability for unrecognised tax benefits should be recorded related to uncertain tax positions for the years ended 30 June 2024 and 30 June 2023.

-Currently, the only taxes recorded; if any, by the Company on its income are withholding taxes applicable to certain income.
-For the years ended 30 June 2023 and 30 June 2022, no other income tax liability or expense has been recorded in the accompanying aggregated financial statements.
+Currently, the only taxes recorded, if any, by the Company on its income are withholding taxes applicable to certain income.
+For the years ended 30 June 2024 and 30 June 2023, no other income tax liability or expense has been recorded in the accompanying aggregated financial statements.

-s) Subscriptions received in advance and redemptions payable
+t) Subscriptions received in advance and redemptions payable